Updated August 2020

 What is the difference between personal and editorial styling?

 LDB: As a personal stylist, we help our client to develop or refine their personal style and achieve greater confidence.
 Personal stylists help clients overcome insecurities or uncertainties about their style (which we all have in one way or another).
 Understanding human behaviour when it comes to what we wear and what we buy is an important part of assisting a client.

 Editorial styling sees us collaborate with other creatives to produce beautiful imagery.
 Behind almost every great image is a stylist.
 But beyond the glamour and the actual art of styling, there is so much more to what a stylist does.

-How does someone become a personal stylist?
+How does someone become a personal stylist in 2020?